IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Client Libraries
 ~~~~~~~~~~~~~~~~

-See :doc:`client-libraries` for how to use Dataverse APIs from Python, R, and Java.
+See :doc:`client-libraries` for how to use Dataverse Platform APIs from Python, R, Java, and Javascript.

 Examples
 ~~~~~~~~